Alessi Rose: Life and career

-In January 2025, she released "Start All Over", a track about wanting a crush to make the first move and the fourth single from For Your Validation, followed by "Don't Ask Questions".
+Rose kicked off 2025 with a January release of her new single, "Start All Over", a track about wanting a crush to make the first move and the fourth single from For Your Validation, followed by "Don't Ask Questions".
 She also released For Your Validation that month, which was reviewed positively by Dork and UCLA Radio and contained all five singles and "IKYK".
 To celebrate its release, she invited a random small group of fans and stan accounts to a listening party.
 It was announced in February 2025 that she would support Tate McRae for 20 dates on her Miss Possessive Tour and in April that she would support Dua Lipa for all 23 dates on the European leg of her Radical Optimism Tour.

 In May 2025, Rose released another single, "Same Mouth", via Capitol Records and Polydor Records, and announced her third EP, Voyeur, which released in July 2025.
 The EP was called such as she felt listeners would become voyeurs of her innermost thoughts and feelings and because she felt she was a voyeur of herself and her decisions.
 She then announced a European tour called Voyeur Tour to accompany the EP, which is set to run from September to December.
 A further single, the alt-rock track "That Could Be Me", was released in June, and was about being in love with someone who was in love with someone else.

 Rose announced the deluxe edition of Voyeur at a surprise fan event on Camden Road.
 It was trailed by the single "First Original Thought", released on 26 September 2025, accompanied by a music video.
 The deluxe edition was released on 7 November 2025.
 On 12 November 2025, Rose was listed on Vevo's "DSCVR Artists to Watch" list for 2026 alongside Audrey Hobert, Bay Swag, Kwn, Royel Otis, Sailorr, Sekou, Sienna Spiro, Ty Myers, Waylon Wyatt, and Zeddy Will.
+She went on to perform at Capital FM's Jingle Bell Ball on 6 December.

+In May 2026, Rose released a single, "Skin", via Capitol Records, and went on to release another single "Dependent" in July 2026 before appearing on "The Zane Lowe Show" on Apple Music.